The Top 10 Things To Do On Maui

 THE ROAD TO HANA

 The second most popular attraction on Maui is the spectacular road to Hana.
 This twisting, narrow two-lane road starts on Maui’s northern shore and meanders along the coastline to the tiny East Maui town of Hana, a quiet Hawaiian community surrounded by lush pastures dotted with white-faced cattle.
 You must approach the Hana Highway with the understanding that the town of Hana is not the destination; the journey itself is the destination.
 There is no way to rush on the road to Hana, and you wouldn’t want to anyway, as you would miss the whole point.
 Allow approximately 2 hours one-way from Kahului if you don’t stop along the way, but you’ll surely want to stop to view the roadside waterfalls, lush rainforests, wild guava and fragrant ginger along the roadside, with numerous options for scenic picnic stops.
 On a map, it may appear you could make the 54-mile journey from Kahului to Hana in much less than two hours, but there are 617 curves—many of them hairpin–and 54 one-lane bridges along this narrow road.
 The road to Hana is a glorious all-day excursion.
 Enjoy the leisurely drive on your own, or let someone else do the driving.
-Our recommendation is Valley Isle Excursions, a great company that specializes in Hana tours.
+My recommendation is Valley Isle Excursions, a great company that specializes in Hana tours.

 Of course!
 Chances are you will end up buying something during your visit, so shopping ranks high on the list of the Top 10 Things to Do on Maui.
 You will find no lack of opportunities from large shopping malls with designer brands to tiny off-the-beaten-path shops and boutiques.
 You might even stop in for a sandwich somewhere and end up buying a piece of Maui art right off the wall.
 My favorite place to take visiting friends and family for a local shopping experience: Maui’s biggest Swap Meet takes place every Saturday from 7am to 1pm at the UH Maui College campus in Kahului.
 It’s a fun way to spend the morning.
 (But only if the weather is good.
 It’s outdoors, so don’t head over there on a stormy day!)
 You’ll see a mix of both visitors and locals wandering through the rows of booths.
 One-of-a-kind arts and crafts, souvenirs, clothing, jewelry, local food, flowers, produce, and everything else under the sun from around 200 vendors.
-Other Maui Shopping Tips.
+More Maui Shopping Tips.

 Maui’s beaches are each unique and special, ranging from small coves to vast stretches, with sand that can be white, black, or more exotic shades like red or green.
 Many are well equipped with picnic areas, beach showers and restroom facilities; a few still remain remote and unspoiled.
-Each beach has its own character — some (like Hookipa on the North Shore) are world-famous for surfing or windsurfing, some are perfect for strolling, some for swimming, snorkeling, or families with young children.
+Each beach has its own character — some (like Ho’okipa on the North Shore) are world-famous for surfing or windsurfing, some are perfect for strolling, some for swimming, snorkeling, or families with young children.
 There is something for everyone, with 81 accessible beaches on this island and 120 miles of coastline.
 All Maui beaches are public beaches — there is no such thing as a private beach on Maui.
 And most have public access readily provided.
 Look for the beach access signs along the road and adjacent to resorts.
 Sometimes the beach access is a bit tricky to find, and parking may be limited.
 So plan to arrive early in the day at the most popular beaches.
-Beach Tips
+Check out my Beach Tips.

 Lolling around on the beach is one thing.
 Actually getting into (or onto, in some cases) the water is a whole ‘nother story!
 There are plenty of opportunities on Maui to experience ocean-based activities on your own, by taking lessons, or through organized ocean excursions.
 Whale watching and sunset cruises, boat tours of all kinds, kayaking, outrigger canoeing, snorkeling, scuba diving, fishing, surfing, kiteboarding, windsurfing, jet skiing, parasailing, stand up paddling (SUP).
 It’s all here waiting for you.